 - Environmental exposure (weather, vegetation, terrain)

-This approach ensures resources are directed where they will have the most immediate and meaningful impact.
+This type of prioritization can help ensure resources are directed where they may have the most immediate impact.

-Replacing aging poles and conductors is not only a core part of modernization, but also an opportunity to build a stronger system.
+Upgrading aging poles and conductors is a common part of modernization efforts, and it also presents an opportunity to improve overall system resilience.

 - Higher-capacity conductors to support increased demand

-- Reinforced poles and structures for improved durability
+- Reinforced poles and structures for added durability

-- Strategic undergrounding in high-risk or high-exposure areas
+- Targeted undergrounding in higher-risk or high-exposure areas

-Equally important is how the work is executed.
-Coordinated planning and efficient crew deployment help minimize service interruptions while maintaining project momentum.
+Equally important is how this work is carried out.
+Coordinated planning and efficient crew deployment can help reduce service disruptions while keeping projects on track.

 - Updated components and protection systems